chloeward00/SAGE-Decision-Making-App/docs/proposal/proposal.md

 ### Breakdown of work

-Chloe will be in charge of the back-end development by deciding what algorithms / data structures to use.
-Chloe will focus on the backend development of the web application.
-Joanna will be in charge of the front-end development by determining the structure and design of the application, and balancing between functional and aesthetic design.

-However, both will be working together concurrently on both aspects of front-end and back-end.
+Both will be working together concurrently on both aspects of front-end and back-end.
 They will have to distinguish what needs to be done for the application features to be created.
 Both will also decide what tools will be implemented for our application to work.